-Depress

-to select.
+Depress to select.
 Enter the number using the 1-0 keys.

-The speed cal may need to be refined after the initial programming of the console.
+The speed Cal may need to be refined after the initial programming of the console.
 Refer to the Raven manual for more information.
-The speed that is displayed on the Raven console, if the console is programmed correctly and the speed cal is refined as necessary, should closely match the speed displayed on the MD3.
+The speed that is displayed on the Raven console, if the console is programmed correctly and the speed Cal is refined as necessary, should closely match the speed displayed on the MD3.
+Depress when finished.